Geography of New Zealand: Popular culture

 New Zealand's varied landscape has appeared in television shows, such as Hercules: The Legendary Journeys and Xena: Warrior Princess.
 An increasing number of feature films have been shot on location in New Zealand for its scenery, including the Lord of the Rings trilogy.

-New Zealand is often mistakenly omitted from world maps due to the country's physical geographic isolation, relatively small size (compared to Australia), and its positioning on the extreme bottom-right in many maps projections such as the Mercator.
-The phenomenon has been popularly referenced and has a dedicated Reddit forum.
+New Zealand is often mistakenly omitted from world maps due to the country's physical geographic isolation, relatively small size (compared to Australia), and its positioning on the extreme bottom-right in many map projections such as the Mercator.
+The phenomenon has been popularly referenced and has a dedicated Reddit community.